-Schem, Primary Signal, Internal, W/QC.....
-Drawing B-206146
+Schem; Primary Signal, Internal, w/QC......Drawing B-206146

 Daktronics builds displays for long life and that require little maintenance.
-However, from time to time, certain display components need replacing.
-The Replacement Parts List in Section 4.13 provides the names and numbers of components that may need to be replaced during the life of the display.
-Most display components have a white label that lists the part number.
-The component part number is in the following format: OP-(circuit board) or OA-(multi-component assembly).
+However, from time to time, certain sign components need replacing.
+The Replacement Parts List in Section 4.13 provides the names and numbers of components that may need to be replaced during the life of the sign.
+Most sign components have a white label that lists the part number.
+The component part number is in the following format:

+0P- (circuit board) or 0A- (multi-component assembly).

 Following the Replacement Parts List is the Exchange and Repair and Return Programs in Section 4.14.
-Refer to these instructions if any display component needs replacement or repair.
+Refer to these instructions if any sign component needs replacement or repair.